tenzir/tenzir/web/docs/develop-vast/contribution-workflow/notebooks.md

 make notebooks
 ```

-This triggers the notebook execution as described in the previous section.
-You
+This triggers the notebook execution as described in the previous section
+and copies the output markdown files over to the website directory.
+You can now
-can now [build the website](documentation) with updated notebooks as usual.
+[build the website](documentation) with updated notebooks as usual.